mo7medsalah7/respberry-pi/docker/README.md

 `docker-compose up -d`

 ### vscode Service:
+- Accessing the vscode service

 `build`: Specifies the build context and Dockerfile location for the service.

 `ports`: Maps the host port 8080 to the container port 8080.

 `volumes`: Mounts the ../notebooks directory on the host to /home/coder/project inside the container.

-`environment`: Sets the environment variable PASSWORD to yourpassword.
+`environment`: Sets the environment variable
+             - :lock: PASSWORD to ##yourpassword##.

 `devices`: Maps host devices /dev/i2c-1, /dev/ttyUSB1, and /dev/ttyUSB2 to the corresponding devices inside the container.

 ## Grafana